8 Best Tips For Work Culture In The Philippines

 Wrapping Up

-Although, you should avoid implementing western cultural habits as that may make them feel uncomfortable around you, you can always give them ideas of western culture which they would feel like adopting and bring self-improvement in them too.
+Although you should avoid implementing your cultural habits as that may make them feel uncomfortable around you, you can always give them ideas of your culture that they would feel like adopting and bring self-improvement in them, too.

 You’ll have to give constructive criticism so that you may not hurt any colleague or worker’s feelings and try to be supportive.
 Always have the time for struggles and new challenges.
 Start cracking some jokes to make the workplace a happy place and enjoyable environment to work in, creating positive vibes in the office.